paul-matros/decsoft-interview-exercise/README.md

 I can implement these individually upon request.

-Im sure i've missed something: **this excercice is art** - remarkable how many things went purposefully wrong :)
+I'm sure I've missed something: **this exercise is art** - remarkable how many things went purposefully wrong :)

 - **Proper Security Implementation:**
     - Avoid passing `customerId` directly in `CreateOrderDto`; retrieve it from the security context instead.